NumesSanguis/FACSvatar/docs/source/modules/env-setup.rst

    conda install pyzmq  # make sure it's for py3.6 python  # let's test our installation

-   conda install pandas  # library for dataframes; used for .csv reading
+   conda install pandas  # library for dataframes; used for .csv reading and JSON-to-Dataframe

+   # Sorry for the six error, going to remove that package

    conda install ipykernel  # allows the use of env kernels python -m ipykernel install --user --display-name "py3 zeromq"  # enable our env as kernel